blagerweij/dotfiles/README.md

 If you already store your configuration/dotfiles in a Git repository, on a new system you can migrate to this setup with the following steps:

-Now clone your dotfiles into a bare repository in a "dot" folder of your $HOME:
+First clone your dotfiles into a bare repository in a "dot" folder of your $HOME:

     git clone --bare <git-repo-url> $HOME/.myconfig

-Checkout the actual content from the bare repository to your $HOME:
+Now checkout the actual content from the bare repository to your $HOME:

     git --git-dir=$HOME/.myconfig --work-tree=$HOME checkout